nayuki/QR-Code-generator/Readme.markdown

 * Encodes Japanese Unicode text in kanji mode to save a lot of space compared to UTF-8 bytes
 * Computes optimal segment mode switching for text with mixed numeric/alphanumeric/general parts

+More information about QR Code technology and this library's design can be found on the project home page.

 Examples
 --------